 Once I had a working program I realised that it could be useful to anyone with a Stag programmer as it allowed file transfer to be performed from a batch file.
 It would need to support the serial protocol as well and I, wrongly, assumed that adding code to do this would be much easier.
 Although my serial interface did not work, I could be sure that the commands were being formatted correctly and so I asked Matthieu Benoit to test it on his PP39, which shouldn't be that different to the PP42 as StagCom 1 had supported both.

-The programmers do not all use the same type of microprocessor, the PPZ, PP41 & PP42 are 6809 based whereas the PP38 & PP39 are Z80 based and, as I believed that the firmware was written in assembler, it is likely that the code for the two families differs in functionality.
+The programmers do not all use the same type of microprocessor, the PPZ, PP41 & PP42 are 6809 based whereas the PP38 & PP39 are Z80 based and, as I believed that the firmware was written in assembly language, it is likely that the code for the two families differs in functionality.
 (I later discovered from an ex-Stag employee that the PPZ and the PP41 & PP42 do not share the same source) Over the next few months I found many protocol differences between the two families and several firmware bugs.
 Later I was also able to obtain another PP42 with a working serial interface which made testing easier.
 Initially, the program ran on MS-DOS just like StagCom 1 but I later created Windows and Linux console versions.

 It had taken much longer than expected to create a working program but I had a library of all the necessary functions and it seemed sensible to take it a little further to create an application to provide the features of StagCom 1 but with the bug fixes and support for each of the MS-DOS, WIN32 & Linux platforms.
 The Turbo Vision library that Stag had used in the 1990s still looked good and some work had been done in around 2003 to port the library from MS-DOS to Unix/Linux and later to Windows.
 I chose to use this library as it gave a retro feel to the application, looking similar to StagCom 1 but with several improvements such as auto-detection of programmer/module and memory size, checking of data files for corruption for both send and receive and more responsive display/edit windows.